admin-ch/CovidCertificate-Apidoc/README.md

 ## HOWTO use the covid certificate generation and revocation API ?

 1. Indicate your interest to Covid-Zertifikat@bag.admin.ch
 2. Sign an agreement with [FOITT](https://www.bit.admin.ch/bit/en/home.html)
-3. Receive a test certificate from [FOITT](https://www.bit.admin.ch/bit/en/home.html) so that the primary system inetgration can be developped and tested.
+3. Receive a test PKI certificate of type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) so that the primary system inetgration can be developped and tested.
-4. If test is ok, receive a prod certificate in order to generate official swiss covid certificates
+4. If test is ok, receive a production PKI certificate of type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) in order to generate official swiss covid certificates.
 5. REST API is free of charge.
 6. Batch processing is possible, but please avoid to request more than 2 covid certificates per second.
 In case of doubts, contact us with Covid-Zertifikat@bag.admin.ch